-In terms of correct piano practice, which form of articulation is the most useful for beginners – legato, non legato or staccato?
-Do these main articulation techniques have the same influence on the formation of your playing reflexes?
-The answer is simple – no. Legato, non legato and staccato are performed by using various touches and, even more important – different directions of movement:
+In terms of correct piano practice, which form of articulation is the most useful for beginners – legato, non-legato or staccato?
+Do these main articulation effects have the same impact on your technical development?
+The answer is simple – no. Legato, non-legato and staccato are performed by using various touches and, even more importantly – different directions of movement:

 - non legato is achieved by moving the entire weight of your arm towards the keyboard – a downward vertical movement;